gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 description: "In this tutorial, you will integrate Gimlet into your CI process."
 ---

-In this tutorial, you will integrate Gimlet into your CI process.
+In this tutorial, you will integrate Gimlet into your CI workflow.

 The CI pipeline will lint and test the code, then build a container image based on a Dockerfile.
 Then you are going to add the Gimlet Github Action to trigger a deployment to a dummy Kubernetes environment.